Office of Graduate &

 The Office of Graduate and Professional Studies (OGAPS) is a global leader in graduate education.
 Through exceptional service and commitment to the highest standards, OGAPS advocates for graduate education at Texas A&M and throughout Texas.
-OGAPS is committed to a diverse campus climate, support and enhancement of the graduate experience and the development of all students as global citizens.
+OGAPS is committed to a diverse campus climate, support and enhancement of the graduate experience and the development of all students as global citizens aware of the wider world and their role in it.

-Texas A&M offers 101 doctoral programs and 188 master’s programs, many of which have attained top rankings in national surveys and recognition.
+Texas A&M offers 101 doctoral programs and 188 master’s programs, many of which have attained recognition and top rankings in national surveys and publications.

 CAREER AND PROFESSIONAL DEVELOPMENT

-The Office of Graduate and Professional Studies (OGAPS) facilitates several professional development opportunities for students, including the campus-wide G.R.A.D.
+The Office of Graduate and Professional Studies (OGAPS) facilitates numerous professional development opportunities for students, including the campus-wide G.R.A.D.
 Aggies program.
-This program aims to better prepare grad students for professional life after graduate school and is a collaborative effort of several non-academic university offices.
+This collaborative program with several non-academic university offices aims to better prepare grad students for professional life after graduate school.

 Additionally, the CIRTL@TAMU program provides professional development opportunities in teaching for doctoral and postdoctoral scholars in STEM and non-STEM fields.
 Participant benefits include: